aythels/Color-Oracle/README.md

 ## Methodology
 Website ColourLover's API was first used to obtain over 30,000 data entries in the form of a color represented by an RGB value and its corresponding user given title.

-Indiscernible characters within the titles were removed and phrases were separated into individual words and categorized by type (noun, verb, and adjective), resulting in a data set over 10,000 entries long.
+Indiscernible characters within the color names were removed and phrases were separated into individual words and categorized by type (noun, verb, and adjective), resulting in a data set over 10,000 entries long.

 Upon inputting the name of a Instagram user on the webpage, a call is made to the server to request the profile picture associated with that user.
 Since Instagram blocks too many API requests, the request is instead made through a third-party API using Puppeteer.